 Admission to the program is limited and is based on the appropriateness of the students' academic background and work experience.
-In order to be admitted to the certificate program, a candidate must have completed at least 60 units of undergraduate courses with a GPA of at least 2.7 in all courses.
+To be admitted to the certificate program, a candidate must have completed at least 60 units of undergraduate courses with a GPA of at least 2.7 in all courses.

-The courses are graded on an A-F basis.
-A minimum grade of C- must be maintained in all course work as well as an overall B average.
+The courses are graded on an A–F basis.
+A minimum grade of C- must be maintained in all coursework and an overall B average.
 Before completing the program, all candidates must demonstrate the appropriate level of writing competency as prescribed by the program.

 Information Technology Auditing Certificate — 36 units

 |Information Systems Analysis and Design

 |Managing Enterprise Networks